-- H Act on other matters referred to it by the Senate with the responsibility and authority delegated to it by the Senate. - Act for the Senate in emergency situations, reporting such actions, with justification, to the Senate at its next regular meeting. - J Advise the President on all matters relative to the welfare of the University which the President brings to it or which it proposes for consideration.
-In addition, the Senate Council shall invite the President annually to inform the Senate concerning general academic policies and budgetary priorities. - K The Senate Council shall include solicitation to the elected college faculty councils (GR VII.A.4), or similar elected college faculty bodies, to participate in nominating potential members of Area Committees, and other academic advisory committees, for submission to the President (GR IV.B), - L To maintain a record of additions to or modifications of the Rules between periodic revisions and update the web-posted Senate Rules at least annually. - 1.3.1.2 Composition The Senate Council shall be composed of elected voting representatives (GR IV.A) and ex officio members as follows: The voting elected membership shall be nine (9) members elected by and from the 94 elected faculty representatives in the University Senate, and two (2) members elected by and from the newly elected student representatives in the University Senate.
-The ex officio voting member shall be the President of the Student Government Association, and the ex officio non-voting members shall be the faculty members of the Board of Trustees, if they are not elected members of the Senate Council, and the immediate past chair of the Senate Council, if his or her term on the Senate Council has expired.
+- Act on other matters referred to it by the Senate with the responsibility and authority delegated to it by the Senate. - Act for the Senate in emergency situations, reporting such actions, with justification, to the Senate at its next regular meeting. - Advise with the President on all matters relative to the welfare of the University which the President brings to it or which it proposes for consideration.
+In addition, the Senate Council shall invite the President annually to inform the Senate concerning general academic policies and budgetary priorities. - The Senate Council shall include solicitation to the elected college faculty councils (GR VII.A.4), or similar elected college faculty bodies, to participate in nominating potential broaden the process through which names of potential members of aArea eCommittees, members and other academic advisory committees, are generated for submission to the President (GR IV.B), the Senate Council shall invite faculty councils or other bodies on the level of schools and colleges to participate by nominating potential members. - To maintain a record of additions to or modifications of the Rules between periodic revisions and update the web-posted Senate Rules distribute copies of the revised Rules to members of the faculty at least annually. - 1.3.1.2 Composition The Senate Council shall be composed of elected voting representatives (GR IV.A) and ex officio members as follows: The Vvoting members: the elected membership shall include be nine (9) members chosen elected by and from the 94 elected faculty representatives membership of in the University Senate, the President of the Student Government Association, and two (2) members elected by and from the newly elected student membership representatives in of the University Senate; The ex officio voting member shall be the President of the Student Government Association, and the ex officio Anon-voting members: shall be the faculty members of the Board of Trustees, who, if they are not elected members of the Senate Council, and the immediate past chair of the Senate Council, if his or her term on the Senate Council has expired, shall be ex officio non-voting members.
 For purposes of this rule, the phrase "immediate past chair of the Senate Council" means the person who served as chair of the Senate Council during the preceding year.
 Six elected members shall constitute a quorum for the transaction of business.
 (US:10/10/77; US: 10/12/98).
-If the elected faculty representatives to the Senate Council are to perform a statutory action (KRS 164.240) on behalf of the elected faculty representatives of the Senate (GR IV.A,B), then five of those nine members shall constitute a quorum (KRS 446.050).
+If the elected faculty representatives to the Senate Council are to perform a statutory action (KRS 164.240) on behalf of the elected faculty representatives of the Senate (GR IV.A,B), then five of those nine members shall constitute a guorum (KRS 446.050).